EdwinPuertas/StVincentsHospital/README.md

 The input data that will be requested from patients are the following:

-Patient data (document, name, name, sex, date of birth).
+- Patient data (document, name, name, sex, date of birth).
-Vital signs (blood pressure, temperature, O2 saturation, respiratory rate).
+- Vital signs (blood pressure, temperature, O2 saturation, respiratory rate).
-Evolution notes
+- Evolution notes.
-Diagnostic images
+- Diagnostic images.
-Laboratory test results
+- Laboratory test results.
-Prescribed medications
+- Prescribed medications.